-In order to speed up the transition to a low-carbon economy, the Group actively assumes its duty for improving internal energy efficiency when it comes to GHG emission control.
-The Energy Efficiency and GHG Emission Control Plan summarises our strategy for managing energy and greenhouse gas emissions.
-To meet the pertinent targets, all departments must closely monitor their consumption of energy and GHG emissions.
-Employees are urged to adhere to the daily energy-saving habits listed below in the meantime:
+To expedite the transition to a low-carbon economy, the Group is firmly committed to advancing energy efficiency and GHG emission control within its operations.
+Our Energy Efficiency and GHG Emission Control Plan outlines the strategy for managing energy use and associated emissions.
+Meeting pertinent targets requires diligent oversight of energy consumption and GHG emissions by all departments.